knuthaug/blog.knuthaugen.no/_posts/2014-09-13-cache-invalidation-explained.md

 We have enforced very strict rules in all our apps regarding cache headers and run them through filtering removing headers we do not want.
 This is important!
 Rogue expires headers can wreak havoc on a caching solution such as this.
 The short version is this:

 * We do not use _expires_.
 Ever.
 Expires is time in human readable form, while ages are in seconds.
-Hard to debug to say the least.
+The combination can be hard to debug to say the least.
 * _Cache-control_ is used, along with _Age_.
 Extension _channel-maxage_ communicates the TTL for _this_ object to varnish.
 When Varnish receives a request, the age of the object is compared to the channel-maxage, and this determines wether a cached copy is returned, of a new one is fetched.
-Extension max-age is used to set a reasonable default for browsers (Varnish does not use this) to facilitate debugging.
+Max-age is used to set a reasonable default for browsers (Varnish does not use this) to facilitate debugging.
 * _Cache-control groups_ are added for all necessary keywords for invalidating the cache for a multitude of scenarios, see example.

 ### Example